brilliant-mmcguire/brilliant-mmcguire.github.io/index.md

 - Pro-bono services and grants are available for early and exploratory projects.
 These are to help shape strategic thinking and test out the impact potential and commercial feasibility.

 - Ongoing support, loans and equity finance are available for the most promising projects.
+These are to establish and grow self-sustaining social enterprises.